DataStax-Academy/workshop-cassandra-certification/README.md

 ![certification course](images/certification-course.png?raw=true)

 You will need to register for your exam and follow the instructions to setup your environment.
-Ensure to **Review the Exam Rules** and **Check your computer for compatibility and install a Google Chrome Extension**.
+Be sure to **Review the Exam Rules** and **Check your computer for compatibility and install a Google Chrome Extension**.
 Both options will be presented to you from within the course itself.

 **✅ Step 7.** Celebrate, shout from the rooftoops, and don't forget to tell everyone on your LinkedIn profile.